FREE SHIPPING on orders over $75 International: over $250

 A SCOBY can live for many years if properly cared for.

-Although there is plenty of word-of-mouth evidence for Kombucha's numerous health benefits, scientific research on it is still scarce.
-However, what we know for sure, is that it undergoes a traditional fermentation process, making it rich in microflora which is beneficial to the human gut.
-Kombucha also contains a variety of good acids like lactic acid and glucuronic acid.
+Although there is ample word-of-mouth evidence of Kombucha's numerous health benefits, scientific research remains scarce.
+However, we know for sure that it undergoes traditional fermentation, making it rich in microflora that is beneficial to the gut.
+Kombucha also contains a variety of beneficial acids, such as lactic acid and glucuronic acid.
 They are known to promote digestion and assist the absorption of nutrients.

 So, while Kombucha is no magic pill, its content, rich in nutrients and probiotics, makes it a valuable helper for improving digestion, increasing energy levels, and promoting nutrient absorption in the human body.